M&G Investment Management Ltd. Grows Stake in eBay Inc. (NASDAQ:EBAY)

 The business also recently announced a quarterly dividend, which will be paid on Friday, March 19th.
 Stockholders of record on Monday, March 1st will be paid a dividend of $0.18 per share.
 The ex-dividend date of this dividend is Friday, February 26th.
 This represents a $0.72 dividend on an annualized basis and a dividend yield of 1.16%.
 This is a boost from eBay’s previous quarterly dividend of $0.16. eBay’s payout ratio is currently 27.59%.

-eBay announced that its board has initiated a share buyback program on Wednesday, February 3rd that allows the company to buyback $4.00 billion in outstanding shares.
-This buyback authorization allows the e-commerce company to purchase up to 10% of its stock through open market purchases.
-Stock buyback programs are often an indication that the company’s leadership believes its shares are undervalued.
+eBay announced that its board has approved a share repurchase program on Wednesday, February 3rd that authorizes the company to buyback $4.00 billion in shares.
+This buyback authorization authorizes the e-commerce company to reacquire up to 10% of its shares through open market purchases.
+Shares buyback programs are usually a sign that the company’s leadership believes its shares are undervalued.

+In other news, SVP Pete Thompson sold 853 shares of the business’s stock in a transaction dated Thursday, December 17th.
+The shares were sold at an average price of $53.63, for a total transaction of $45,746.39.
+Following the completion of the sale, the senior vice president now owns 14,801 shares of the company’s stock, valued at $793,777.63.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CFO Andrew John Cring sold 9,512 shares of the business’s stock in a transaction dated Tuesday, January 19th.
+The stock was sold at an average price of $57.00, for a total transaction of $542,184.00.
+Following the sale, the chief financial officer now directly owns 122,664 shares of the company’s stock, valued at approximately $6,991,848.
+The disclosure for this sale can be found here.
+Insiders have sold 17,129 shares of company stock valued at $929,773 in the last three months.
+Corporate insiders own 5.02% of the company’s stock.

 eBay Company Profile